-IMF warns worst is yet to come for world economy
+IMF warns rising prices will be worse in UK

 It acknowledged that that biggest tax package in 50 years set out by the chancellor would "lift growth somewhat in the near term", despite the fact it sparked turmoil on financial markets.

-It also added that the measures would "complicate the fight" against inflation, which measures how the cost of living changes over time.
+It also added that the measures would "complicate the fight" against inflation.

 The IMF also cautioned that governments would need to protect the least well-off from the impact of higher prices.